 You know I love the combination of chocolate and peanut butter together in desserts.
 It really is my favorite dessert combo.
-When I’m craving this combo, I either make peanut butter brownies, buckeye brownies, Reese’s brownies, swirl cookies, or these peanut butter oatmeal fudge bars.
+When I’m craving this combo, I either make gluten-free peanut butter brownies, gluten-free buckeye brownies, gluten-free Reese’s brownies, or these peanut butter oatmeal fudge bars.

 You’ll drop the dough in little mounds over the peanut butter fudge layer.
 This is what the finished pan of gooey treats looks like after baking, before you cut them up: